IAmThePan/market-station-website/README.md

 Apartments
   - [ ] Floor Plans
     - [o] Get new floor plan images.
+      - [ ] Cheryl will look for them
+      - [ ] In the meantime I will edit the existing photos.
     - [ ] Me: Make it so the page doesn't get extended on mobile.
     - [ ] Me: Make images bigger when you click on them
   - [x] Amenities
   - [x] Location
-- [ ] Photo Gallery
+- [x] Photo Gallery
-  - [o] Be more selective about which photos to include
+  - [x] Be more selective about which photos to include
   - [x] Add thumbnails and use in gallery
   - [x] Click thumbnail to show enlarged photo
   - [x] Click to scroll enlarged photos